-It may sound strange but working with manufacturing safety is not a safe job.
-The number of injuries and fatal accidents among maintenance workers is higher than most factory personnel.
+It may sound strange, but working with manufacturing safety is not a safe job.
+The number of injuries and fatal accidents among maintenance workers is higher than among most factory personnel.
 IoT manufacturing and maintenance can bring down these numbers.

 Relevant article: El-Watch Neuron Sensors: A sixth sense for IoT monitoring